What is Zero Trust?

 To truly understand Zero Trust at a granular level, we must understand the challenges enterprises face with implementing a Zero Trust framework.
 Here are a couple of examples:

-1. Legacy apps, legacy network resources, administrative tools, and protocols are part of the network and enterprise operations.
-For example, Mainframe, HR Systems, Powershell, PSexec, and more are commonly excluded from the Zero Trust architecture.
+1. Legacy apps, legacy network resources, legacy authentication protocols, administrative tools, are part of the network and enterprise operations.
+For example, Mainframe, HR Systems, Powershell, PSexec, are too often excluded from the Zero Trust architecture.
 Remote Desktop Protocol (RDP) use has exploded in use for work from home employees, and DevOps requires RPCs from VMs and cloud instances in multiple locations.
-However, they can be essential tools for the operations just like protocols such as LDAP and NTLM that could use upgrading but are required for existing legacy systems.
+However, they can be essential tools for operations; like authentication protocols such as LDAP and NTLM that could use upgrading but are required for existing legacy systems.
 Maybe the cost for development has been continually put off in favor of new projects.

-Traditionally, all of these can’t be protected with identity verification, posing a cost-prohibitive obstacle (it’s often too expensive to re-architect these systems).
+Traditionally, these have not been protected with identity verification, posing a cost-prohibitive obstacle (it’s often too expensive to re-architect these systems).
 Many times these legacy systems are excluded from the approach, which makes them the weakest link.
 In other cases, security teams create an inconsistent user experience, or when possible (e.g. PSexec), prohibit tools from being used, which reduces staff productivity.
 Adaptive or conditional access tools can extend step-up authentication via MFA or SSO to legacy systems, offering a frictionless Zero Trust experience that doesn’t get in the way of daily activity while still monitoring what goes on.

-3. Visibility and Control within the network are often one of the major factors challenging enterprises’ implementation of Zero Trust networks.
-Most organizations don’t have a comprehensive view into – or ability to set protocols around – all service accounts, individual users, and the privileges of each within their network and are thus vulnerable to threats posed by unpatched devices, legacy systems, and over-privileged users.
+4. Visibility and Control within the network are often one of the major factors challenging enterprises’ implementation of Zero Trust networks.
+Most organizations don’t have a comprehensive view into – or ability to set protocols around – all service accounts, individual users, and the privileges of each within their network, and are thus vulnerable to threats posed by unpatched devices, legacy systems, and over-privileged or stale users.

-While there are more examples, these topline points highlight the fact that we are a long way away until organizations will become 100 percent Zero Trust compliant: for now, this would require major surgery on an organization’s IT infrastructure.
+While there are more examples, these topline points highlight the fact that we are a long way away until organizations will become 100 percent Zero Trust compliant, and could represent rethinking IT infrastructure as well as combining Security with Architecture in decisions and planning.
 In the near term, a hybrid approach to Zero Trust will likely be the status quo.

 How CrowdStrike Can Help